Anthony Lamb (basketball): Personal life

 Lamb is the son of Rachel Lamb, who gave birth to him at the age of 17.
 She is a Union Roofer after previously working as a CNA.
 He first met his biological father, Nate Larkins, in November 2017.
 Lamb has a younger brother, Timothy.
 Lamb has been public about his struggle with clinical depression, including suicidal thoughts.

 Rape accusation and lawsuit

 In 2021, Lamb was accused of committing rape while at the University of Vermont.
-In December 2022, Lamb was named in a lawsuit.
+In December 2022, Lamb was named in a lawsuit against the University of Vermont where one of the plaintiffs, a fellow student-athlete on the Vermont swim team, alleged that she was anally raped by him; Lamb was not included as a defendant.
 The University of Vermont was accused of purposefully mishandling the investigation to protect Lamb's reputation.